sisinflab/The-Idiosyncratic-Effects-of-Adversarial-Training/README.md

 # Understanding the Effects of Adversarial Personalized Ranking Optimization Method on Beyond-Accuracy Recommendation Quality

-This file presents the reproducibility details of the paper. **CUnderstanding the Effects of Adversarial Personalized Ranking Optimization Method on Beyond-Accuracy Recommendation Quality** submitted at RecSys 2021
+This file presents the reproducibility details of the paper. **The Idiosyncratic Effects of Adversarial Training on Bias in Personalized Recommendation Learning** published at RecSys 2021 LBR Track.

 **Table of Contents:**
 - [Requirements](#requirements)